kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/government/Post_Rate_Comm/ReportToCongress2002WEB.txt
 ```

-This command shows files that match the word report even though one of the files has the R capitilized while the other does not.
-This is useful because it displays that if you are trying to search for multiple files containing a certain word but you didn't write them in the same format, you can still easily get all files.
+This command shows files that match the word report even though one of the files has the R capitilized while the other file does not and the command line argumant is also not capitialized.
+This is useful because it shows that the case insensitive search goes both ways.

 example 3)